nhardman/kitura.io/en/starter/generator/deploy_cloud_foundry.md

 #### In this tutorial you will:

 - Create a scaffolded Kitura application
-- Use CloudFoundry CLI to deploy to Bluemix
+- Use CloudFoundry CLI to deploy to IBM Cloud

 ---
 <span class="arrow">&#8227;</span> First, run the Swift Server generator (see [Command line tools](command_line_tools.html)):

-    $ yo swiftserver
+    $ kitura create

 ---
 <span class="arrow">&#8227;</span> Enter `swiftserver-deploy` as the application name.